Phoenix STS Logo

 Common questions about healthcare risk assessments.

-Section 19 of the Safety, Health and Welfare at Work Act 2005 requires every employer to identify hazards in their workplace, assess the risks arising from those hazards, and prepare a written risk assessment.
-The assessment must specify the steps to be taken to manage identified risks and must be reviewed regularly, particularly when there has been a significant change in the workplace or following an accident or dangerous occurrence.
+Section 19 of the Safety, Health and Welfare at Work Act 2005 requires every employer to identify workplace hazards, assess the risks and prepare a written risk assessment.
+The document must say how you will manage each risk.
+Review it regularly, especially after a workplace change, accident or dangerous occurrence.
+In short: it is the legal foundation of your safety system.

-Yes, all manual handling activities are assessed in detail, including resident transfers, repositioning, assisted bathing, and the use of mechanical aids such as hoists and slide sheets.
-Our assessment aligns with Chapter 4 of the General Application Regulations 2007 and considers staffing levels, training records, and the specific mobility needs of your resident population.
+Yes.
+We assess every manual handling activity in detail: transfers, repositioning, assisted bathing and mechanical aids such as hoists and slide sheets.
+The assessment follows Chapter 4 of the General Application Regulations 2007 and considers staffing, training records and resident mobility.

-Biological hazards are a key focus of our healthcare risk assessments.
-We evaluate infection prevention and control procedures, hand hygiene compliance, sharps management and disposal, laundry handling protocols, clinical waste management, and the use of personal protective equipment.
+Biological hazards are a key focus of our healthcare assessments.
+We evaluate infection prevention and control, hand hygiene, sharps management, laundry handling, clinical waste and protective equipment.
 Our assessment references the HSA's Biological Agents Code of Practice.

-Yes, we provide detailed, practical control measures for each identified hazard, applying the hierarchy of controls as mandated by the SHWW Act 2005.
-Each recommendation includes clear implementation guidance, identifies the responsible person, and sets a target completion date.
-Measures are proportionate to the level of risk and specific to your facility's operations.
+Yes.
+We provide detailed, practical control measures for every hazard, applying the hierarchy of controls required under the 2005 Act.
+Each recommendation names a responsible person, sets a target date and includes clear implementation guidance.
+Measures match the level of risk and your facility's operations.

-You should maintain a comprehensive set of safety records, including the written risk assessment, hazard register, safety statement, incident and accident reports, near-miss records, training records for all staff, equipment maintenance logs, and evidence of regular safety reviews.
-These records are essential for demonstrating compliance during HIQA inspections and HSA audits.
+Keep the written risk assessment, hazard register, safety statement, incident and accident reports, near-miss records, staff training records, equipment maintenance logs and evidence of safety reviews.
+These records prove compliance at HIQA inspections and HSA audits.

-Yes, Phoenix STS provides risk assessment services to all types of healthcare facilities across Ireland, including nursing homes, hospitals, disability services, mental health centres, respite care, day care, hospices, and all categories of designated centres registered with HIQA under the Health Act 2007.
+Yes.
+We assess every type of healthcare facility across Ireland.
+That includes nursing homes, hospitals, disability services, mental health centres, respite care, day care and hospices.
+We also cover all designated centres registered with HIQA under the Health Act 2007.

-The on-site assessment typically takes a half-day to a full day, depending on the size and complexity of your facility.
-The comprehensive written report is delivered within two weeks of the site visit.
-We also schedule a follow-up review meeting to discuss findings and agree an implementation plan with your management team.
+The site assessment usually takes a half-day to a full day, depending on the size and complexity of your facility.
+The written report arrives within two weeks of the visit.
+We then meet your management team to agree an implementation plan.

-Our risk assessment covers all areas of your facility, including bedrooms, en-suite bathrooms, communal living and dining areas, kitchens, laundries, sluice rooms, staff offices, storage areas, plant rooms, corridors, stairwells, and all outdoor spaces including gardens, car parks, and pathways.
-No area is excluded from our assessment.
+Everything.
+We assess bedrooms, en-suite bathrooms, communal living and dining areas, kitchens, laundries and sluice rooms.
+We also cover offices, storage, plant rooms, corridors, stairwells and all outdoor spaces, including gardens, car parks and paths.

 Protect Your Residents and Staff with Healthcare Risk Assessments